uswong/homebridge-myplace/README.md

    In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the self-explanatory checkboxes for `Include extra timers` and `Enable detailed debug log for this device`, click `SAVE` then `RESTART`.

-   For advanced users, you could expand the **Advanced Plugin Settings** to `Specify the maximum number of accessories (between 1 to 149) to be configured for this plugin`.
-Homebridge have a grand limit of 149 accessories which can be bridged.
-Homebridge will crash if the number of accessories of all your installed plugins exceed 149.
-You can also check the `Enable detailed debug log for this plugin` if you want to see the detailed log to diagnose any issue with the plugin.
+   For advanced users, you can expand the **Advanced Plugin Settings** to `Specify the maximum number of accessories (between 1 to 149) to be configured for this plugin`.
+Homebridge has a grand limit of 149 accessories that can be bridged; it may crash if the total number of accessories from all installed plugins exceeds this limit.
+You can also check `Enable detailed debug log for this plugin` to view detailed logs and help diagnose any plugin issues.

    For users who do not have access to Homebridge UI have to make sure that a config, as shown in the example below, is in the homebridge config.json: